jonathanpenn/AutomationExample/README.markdown

 # Requirements

-You need to have at least Xcode 4.3, but know that UI Automation broke under Xcode 4.4 as it was released with 10.8 Mountain Lion.
-As of Xcode 4.5 DP4, UI Automation works great again, so you'll want to jump to that version if you don't want to use Xcode 4.3.
+You need to have at least Xcode 4.5 along with the command line tools.

 # Running The Demo